top of page

 Cost-Per-Conversion

 Cost per conversion is what you pay on average for each conversion.
 We care about this metric because say you sell chocolate and each bag is $8.
-If the average purchase is for 1.2 bags but the cost per conversion in Google Ads is $45, you might want to evaluate your strategy.
+If the average purchase is for 1.2 bags but the cost per conversion is $45, you might want to evaluate your strategy.

 Cost per conversion = Total cost ➗ Conversions

-Google Ads Reporting: User Experience
+User Experience Metrics

 Quality Score (QS)